Confinement in Holographic Theories at Finite Theta: Dynamics at Zero Vacuum Angle: A Quick Review

-where $a$ is an order 1 numerical factor, $\delta$ is parameter that depends on the parameters in the radion potential and is a measure of explicit breaking of CFT in the IR, and $f(T/T_c)$ encodes the temperature dependence, being infinite at $T=T_c$ (so that the rate is zero there), and monotonically decreases as $T$ gets smaller than $T_c$.
+where $a$ is an order 1 numerical factor, $\delta$ is a parameter that depends on the parameters in the radion potential and is a measure of explicit breaking of CFT in the IR, and $f(T/T_c)$ encodes the temperature dependence, being infinite at $T=T_c$ (so that the rate is zero there), and monotonically decreases as $T$ gets smaller than $T_c$.
 Various factors in this expression can be understood in a straightforward way.
 The dependence on $(M_5\ell)^3 \sim N^2$ is expected because the rate to go from a phase with $N^2$ degrees of freedom to order one degrees of freedom will be suppressed by $e^{-N^2}$.
 If the explicit breaking of CFT is zero, we know that there is no special temperature and the rate should vanish, which is consistent with $e^{-1/\delta}$ dependence.
 The rate should only be non-zero at temperatures below the critical temperature $T_c$, hence there should be functional dependence on $T/T_c$ to ensure this.
 Finally, the multiplicative factor of $T^4$ is expected on dimensional grounds.

-If we now bring back the UV brane to a finite location (i.e. the 4D Planck scale is large but finite), the meta stable phase starts to inflate, since it has a positive vacuum energy.
-As a heuristic for the phase transition to complete, the rate in a Hubble 4-volume should be order 1
+If we now bring back the UV brane to a finite location (i.e. the 4D Planck scale is large but finite), the metastable phase starts to inflate, since it has a positive vacuum energy.
+As a heuristic for the phase transition to complete, the rate in a Hubble 4-volume should be order 1 or larger,

 which can be used to solve for the temperature at which this condition is satisfied, the nucleation temperature $T_n$.
-For larger values of $M_5\ell$, the nucleation temperature $T_n$ is smaller (than the critical temperature $T_c$), and this generates a supercooled state during which the deconfined phase, while being meta stable, gets to live.
+For larger values of $M_5\ell$, the nucleation temperature $T_n$ is smaller (than the critical temperature $T_c$), and this generates a supercooled state during which the deconfined phase, while being metastable, gets to live.
 Note that a large $M_5\ell$ is necessary for theoretical control of the 5D gravitational theory, which generates a tension between a successful transition to the stable phase and a trustworthy regime of validity of the calculations leading up to it.
 Finding a scenario that is under theoretical control and has a successful transition to the confined phase has driven a lot of research in this field, see refs.~\cite{vonHarling:2017yew, Baratella:2018pxi, Agashe:2019lhy, Agashe:2020lfz, Csaki:2023pwy, Mishra:2023kiu}.

 This completes a very fast review of the last quarter century worth of developments in this direction.
 The reader is referred to the references cited earlier for further details.